✅ Meta App Review approved — GoSendAPI Cloud is live. Sign up free →

 }'

-You should get back a 200 OK with the message record:
+You should get back a 200 OK.
+With a sandbox key (gsk_test_*), the response is synthetic:

 {